Toni Kent

 About Toni

 Toni Kent is a speaker, stand-up and writer specialising in social mobility.
-Thanks to a rare combination of 20+ years of IT industry experience and the ability to entertain audiences in person and online, Toni delivers honest, humorous insights into social mobility, life as a working parent, and being a woman in IT.
+Thanks to a rare combination of 20+ years of IT industry experience and the ability to entertain audiences in person and online, Toni delivers honest, humorous insights into what it means to experience social mobility (and what organisations can do about it), life as a working parent, and being a woman in IT.

 Services